storacha/ucanto/Readme.md

 })
 ```

-> Note: That in the seconnd example you need to provide a type annotations, so that client can infer what capabilities can be invoked and what the return types it will correspond to.
+> Note: That in the second example you need to provide a type annotations, so that client can infer what capabilities can be invoked and what the return types it will correspond to.

 ### Batching & Proof chains